plexusinc/Playroom-Engine/README.md

  * [Follow us on Instagram](https://instagram.com/playroom-engine)

-# The Grand Plan
+### The Grand Plan
 The plan is to create a engine that's easy to use and understand but also has some powerful tools to use also.
 Playroom is being developed to help new game developers easily get a hang of starting in the game development space.

 ### Components to be added:
- -Particle System
+ - Particle System
- -2D and 3D rendering
+ - 2D and 3D rendering
- -Support for Mac, Windows, Linux, Android and IOS -Built in coding editor based on Plexus's Scribe Editor -AI
+ - Support for Mac, Windows, Linux, Android and IOS
+ - Built in coding editor based on Plexus's Scribe Editor
- -Networking
+ - AI
+ - Networking
- -Audio System
+ - Audio System
- -Terrain and world generation
+ - Terrain and world generation
- -2D and 3D physics engine
+ - 2D and 3D physics engine
- -Properties
+ - Properties
- -Interactive components
+ - Interactive components
- -Animator
+ - Animator

 more to be added in the future.